-16. The rights to freedom of peaceful assembly and of association are fundamental worker rights.
-They are key to the realization of both democracy and dignity, since they enable people to voice and represent their interests, to hold governments accountable and to empower human agency.
-These rights are also a means to level the unequal relationship between workers and employers, thereby helping workers correct abuses and gain access to fair wages, safe working conditions9 and collective voice.

-17. At the same time, the global attack on labour rights has made it disturbingly clear that the old ways of defending workers' rights are no longer working.
-Our world and its globalized economy are changing at a lightning pace, and it is critical that the tools we use to protect to labour rights adapt just as quickly.
-A first step towards this goal is to obliterate the antiquated and artificial distinction between labour rights and human rights generally.
-Labour rights are human rights, and the ability to exercise these rights in the workplace is prerequisite for workers to enjoy a broad range of other rights, whether economic, social, cultural, political or otherwise.
+- 16. The rights to freedom of peaceful assembly and of association are fundamental worker rights.
+Since they enable people to voice and represent their interests, they are key to the realization of both democracy and dignity, to holding Governments accountable and to empowering human agency.
+These rights are also a means to level the unequal relationship between workers and employers, thereby helping workers correct abuses and gain access to fair wages, safe working conditions and a collective voice. - 17.
+At the same time, the global attack on labour rights has made it disturbingly clear that the old ways of defending workers' rights are no longer working.
+Our world and its globalized economy are changing at lightning pace, and it is critical that the tools we use to protect labour rights adapt just as quickly.
+A first step towards that goal is to obliterate the antiquated and artificial distinction between labour rights and human rights generally.
+Labour rights are human rights, and the ability to exercise those rights in the workplace is a prerequisite for workers to enjoy a broad range of other rights, whether economic, social, cultural, political or otherwise.

 III.
-Challenges to workers' rights to freedom of peaceful assembly and association: global pressures on workers' rights and state response
+Challenges to workers' rights to freedom of peaceful assembly and of association: global pressures on workers' rights and State response

-18. The rise of multinational companies has driven structural changes in the global economy aimed at cutting costs, increasing corporate profits and limiting corporate responsibility to workers.10 Production and the provision of services are divided amongst different places with different employers in different countries.
-This has allowed lead firms to shift production of goods and services to companies in countries with lower costs and fewer regulations, putting pressure on manufacturers and service providers in global supply chains to cut costs.11 These structural shifts have drastically changed traditional employment relationships and systems.
+- 18. The rise of multinational companies has driven structural changes in the global economy aimed at cutting costs, increasing corporate profits and limiting corporate responsibility to workers.
+Production and the provision of services are divided among different places with different employers in different countries.
+That has allowed lead firms to shift production of goods and services to companies in countries with lower costs and fewer regulations, putting pressure on manufacturers and service providers in global supply chains to cut costs.
+These structural shifts have drastically changed traditional employment relationships and systems. - 19.
+Today, an estimated 60.7 per cent of the world's workers labour in the informal economy, where employment relationships are not legally regulated or